kumahq/kuma-website/WRITING-DOCUMENTATION.md

 If you are writing docs for a new feature you'll want to add it in the [dev](docs/docs/dev) folder.

+## Diagrams

+We are moving diagrams to [Google slides](https://docs.google.com/presentation/d/1qvIKeYfcuowrHW1hV9fk9mCptt3ywroPBUYFjMj9gkk/edit#slide=id.g13d0c1ffb72_0_67).
+Instructions are in the first slide.
+If write access is required ask one of the maintainer.

 ## Cutting a new release

 To cut the dev release copy paste the `dev` folder and rename it to the correct version: